iansedano/iansedano.github.io/_posts/2020-04-10-installing_wsl.markdown

 ## If you installed it but its not working properly

-I already installed WSL2 but started getting these errors when installing different packages:
+I had already installed WSL2 but started getting these errors when installing different packages:

 `The following signatures couldn't be verified because the public key is not available: NO_PUBKEY 8C718D3B5072E1F5`